TryGhost/ActivityPub/README.md

 # Running locally for development

-This has only been tested on MacOS using [Docker for Mac](https://docs.docker.com/desktop/install/mac-install/) and [OrbStack](https://orbstack.dev/).
+This has only been tested on macOS using [Docker for Mac](https://docs.docker.com/desktop/install/mac-install/) and [OrbStack](https://orbstack.dev/).

 ## Setup

 1. **[Install Ghost](https://ghost.org/docs/install/)**
-    - Ensure Ghost is running locally at `localhost:2368`.
+    - Ensure Ghost is running locally at `localhost:2368`
 2. **Proxy with [Tailscale](https://tailscale.com/kb/1080/cli?q=cli)** (or [ngrok](https://ngrok.com/))
-    - Use `tailscale funnel 80` or `ngrok http 80` to expose your local port 80.
+    - Use `tailscale funnel 80` or `ngrok http 80` to expose your local port 80
 3. **Configure Ghost**
     - Run `ghost config url` and set it to the URL provided by Tailscale
 4. **Start the ActivityPub Service**